City Marketing in Europe

 Students will literally ‘take part in the city’ in order to develop an understanding of the minor’s central questions, such as: What is city marketing?
 How can you brand a city?
 Is it possible to brand a city?
 When does city marketing work and when does it not?
 The minor will enable you to understand the various methods that cities use to position themselves favourably.
 The factors that are important for the sustainability and popularity of a city include: connectivity, housing, economy, culture, tourism, creativity, education and research.
 You can expect to look more closely at areas like these during this minor.

 City Marketing in Europe is available to a large number of students and takes a multidisciplinary approach.
 The minor is suitable for students of (International) Business, Economics, Marketing / Communications / Creation and Information Management, Media, Information and Communication, Aviation, Urban planning, European Studies, and so on.
-'Kies op Maat' students and exchange students from abroad are also more than welcome.
-Students should have an affinity with studying areas such as urban environment, internationalization, marketing and communication.

 The City Marketing in Europe minor covers a range of different subjects.
 You will have the chance to develop the skills required by an urban professional starting with observation, exploration and research skills during phase one.
 This phase, entitled Exploring the City, gives you the chance to gain a better understanding of the various fields of city marketing, brand and reputation.
 By the end, you will become a real urban insider.